What Are Vaccines And What Do They Do?

 Vaccines historically have been the most effective means to prevent and even eradicate infectious diseases.
 They safely and cost-effectively prevent illness, disability and death.
 Like smallpox and polio vaccines, a preventive HIV vaccine could help save millions of lives.

-Developing safe, effective and affordable vaccines that can prevent HIV infection in uninfected people is the best hope for controlling and/or ending the AIDS epidemic.
+Developing safe, effective and affordable vaccines that can prevent HIV infection in uninfected people is the best hope for controlling and/or ending the HIV epidemic.

-The long-term goal is to develop a vaccine that is 100% effective and protects everyone from getting infected with HIV.
-However, even if a vaccine only protects some people, it could still have a major impact on the rates of transmission and help in controlling the epidemic.
+The long-term goal is to develop a safe and effective vaccine that protects people worldwide from getting infected with HIV.
+However, even if a vaccine only protects some people, it could still have a major impact on the rates of transmission and help control the epidemic, particularly for populations where there is a high rate of HIV transmission.
 A partially effective vaccine could decrease the number of people who get infected with HIV, further reducing the number of people who can pass the virus on to others.

 In part, HIV is different from other viruses because your immune system never fully gets rid of it.
 Most people who are infected with a virus recover from the infection, and their immune systems "clear" the virus from their bodies.
 This is true even for viruses that can be deadly, like influenza.